Beraliv/beraliv.dev/docs/renovate.md

   - Renovate automerges at most one branch per run
   - Renovate will only automerge a branch when it is up-to-date with the target branch
   - Renovate may not be able to automerge as many branches as you expect, especially if your base branch is receiving regular commits at the same time

-✅ **Update packages with beta version**

-- Has `ignoreUnstable` option to do unstable updates for a package - [link 🔗](https://docs.renovatebot.com/configuration-options/#ignoreunstable)

 ✅ **Support of workspaces**